-- Engaged in relevant conduct in relation to children and/or adults. - Satisfied the harm test in relation to children and/or adults at risk. - Been cautioned or convicted of a relevant (automatic barring either with or without the right to make representations) offence.
+- Engaged in relevant conduct in relation to children. - Satisfied the harm test in relation to children. - Been cautioned or convicted of a relevant (automatic barring either with or without the right to make representations) offence.

 All DBS referrals must be made by the Head of Safeguarding or the Executive Headteacher by completing the DBS referral form in consultation with the DBS referral Guidance.